 - 1 tablespoon sugar

 - 1/4 teaspoon coarsely ground pepper

 - Bagel chips or lightly toasted French bread baguette slices

-- In a large skillet, saute green peppers and onion in 1 tablespoon butter and 1 tablespoon oil for 10 minutes or until golden brown.
+- In a large cast-iron or other heavy skillet, saute green peppers and onion in 1 tablespoon butter and 1 tablespoon oil for 10 minutes or until golden brown.

 - Add half of the mushrooms and remaining butter and oil; saute until tender.
 Remove onion mixture and set aside.
 Saute remaining mushrooms until tender.
 Return all to the pan.
 Cover and simmer over medium-high heat for 2 minutes.

 - Add the olives, vinegar, tomato paste, sugar, oregano, salt and pepper.
-Reduce heat; simmer, uncovered, for 10 minutes or until thickened.
+Reduce heat; simmer, uncovered, until thickened, about 10 minutes.